unby6/hot-ptato/README.md

 please ctrl + f for TODO
 some of this is things only the last team can do really

-### message from cg
+### message from wix
-ADD MORE CURRENCIES DO IT MORE MORE MORE MORE MORE
+please don't be disruptive with cross-team messages.

 ### message from Nxkoo
 Pissdrawer or OAP, PLEASE add a button and an UI to condense all of this currency into one singular UI/Panel, its overwhelming